BabakEA/Install_Apache_SPARK_Hadoop_on_Windows_Machine/README.md

     i.	d:\hadoop\bin\winutils chmod 777 d:\tem\hive

-    i.	change the Spark loge, from info to error: go to the following address
+    J.	change the Spark log, from info to error: go to the following address

-    j.
     	   D:\apache_spark\spark-3.0.0-preview2-bin-hadoop3.2\conf

         i.
 Make a copy of (log4j.properties.template) and rename it to log4j.properties